thiagoalves-dev/thiagoalves.dev/content/posts/en-us/5-tips-to-boost-your-productivity-at-home-office.md

 ### 4 - Work in blocks of time

 Divide the hours of your workday into blocks.
-Set aside most of your time to carry out your tasks, but also take breaks to respond to people and take breaks.
+Set aside most of your time to carry out your tasks, but also take time to respond to people and take breaks.

 It can be an hour or more, but I recommend that it doesn't last much longer.
 Over time, you will discover your ideal